Electrical telegraph

-Electrical telegraphs were point-to-point text messaging systems, primarily used from the 1840s until the late 20th century.
-It was the first electrical telecommunications system and the most widely used of a number of early messaging systems called telegraphs, that were devised to communicate text messages quicker than physical transportation.
-Electrical telegraphy can be considered to be the first example of electrical engineering.
+Electrical telegraphy is point-to-point distance communicating via sending electric signals over wire, a system primarily used from the 1840s until the late 20th century.
+It was the first electrical telecommunications system and the most widely used of a number of early messaging systems called telegraphs, that were devised to send text messages more quickly than physically carrying them.
+Electrical telegraphy can be considered the first example of electrical engineering.

-Text telegraphy consisted of two or more geographically separated stations, called telegraph offices.
+Electrical telegraphy consisted of two or more geographically separated stations, called telegraph offices.
 The offices were connected by wires, usually supported overhead on utility poles.
-Many different electrical telegraph systems were invented, but the ones that became widespread fit into two broad categories.
-The first category consists of needle telegraphs in which a needle pointer is made to move electromagnetically with an electric current sent down the telegraph line.
-Early systems used multiple needles requiring multiple wires.
-The first commercial system, and the most widely used needle telegraph, was the Cooke and Wheatstone telegraph, invented in 1837.
-The second category consists of armature systems in which the current activates a telegraph sounder which makes a click.
-The archetype of this category was the Morse system, invented by Samuel Morse in 1838.
-In 1865, the Morse system became the standard for international communication using a modified code developed for German railways.
+Many electrical telegraph systems were invented that operated in different ways, but the ones that became widespread fit into two broad categories.
+First are the needle telegraphs, in which electric current sent down the telegraph line produces an electromagnetic force that moves a needle-shaped pointer into position over a printed list, in order to point to a specific item in that list (such as a letter of the alphabet).
+Early needle telegraph models used multiple needles, thus requiring multiple wires to be installed between stations.
+The first commercial needle telegraph system and the most widely used of its type was the Cooke and Wheatstone telegraph, invented in 1837.
+The second category are armature systems, in which the current activates a telegraph sounder that makes a click; communication on this type of system relies on sending clicks in coded rhythmic patterns.
+The archetype of this category was the Morse system and the code associated with it, both invented by Samuel Morse in 1838.
+In 1865, the Morse system became the standard for international communication, using a modified form of Morse's code that had been developed for German railways.